-Cinema at Citygarden – a biennial program organized by Cinema St. Louis (CSL) and funded by the Gateway Foundation – is pleased to announce the winners of its sixth juried competition.
+Cinema at Citygarden – a biennial program organized by Cinema St. Louis (CSL) and funded by the Gateway Foundation – is pleased to announce the winners of its eighth juried competition.
 The competition was open to St. Louis-area filmmakers.
 Participants created short works that incorporated Nature as a key element.
 "Many of this year's submissions spoke to the heart of Cinema at Citygarden, but the winners stood out with their clever meditations on nature, humanity, and whatever it is that lies in between,” said Jessica Pierce, one of this year’s jurors.

 The three winning works, whose filmmakers receive cash prizes, are the following:

 First-Place Award ($1,500): Boundaries